-John Welch discusses a District Court decision (which he and his firm, Foley Hoag, helped secure) dismissing a declaratory judgment action brought by one side in a trademark dispute, seeking a ruling of “non-infringement.”
+John Welch discusses a District Court decision (which he and his [then-]firm, Foley Hoag, helped secure) dismissing a declaratory judgment action brought by one side in a trademark dispute, seeking a ruling of “non-infringement.”
 Declaratory judgments (or “DJ’s”) are useful device for resolving a simmering dispute, particularly for trademark cases where the two sides have been trading threats.
 It allows the side that’s feeling pressure to press for a judicial resolution of the question, and has the tactical advantage of allowing the plaintiff to choose where and when issue will be joined.
 For instance, it may permit someone to know whether he should or should not go forward with a business built around a trademark whose validity is in question.
 (John links to what looks like a very useful new article on the tactics, strategies and, yes, legal issues implicated in declaratory judgment practice for trademarks.)

 It is usually not difficult to establish the bona fides for bringing a DJ.
 Under the enabling legislation, there has to be an “actual controversy” between the parties, not just an imagined or imaginable one.
 That is frequently right at hand: If one side sends the other one a letter threatening legal action unless the receiving party “cease and desists” some activity, such as the use of a trademark, that’s a controversy.